stefan-gherman/interview_mbl/docs/module_progbasics.md

 ### Data structures

-#### What is the purpose and working method of a list/array data structure?
+#### What is the purpose of a list (array in some programming languages) data structure?
+Name some methods of it!
 #### What is the difference between a list/array and a set?
-#### What can you tell about the stack and queue data structure?
-#### What is the purpose and working method of a dictionary/map data structure?
+#### What is the purpose and methods of a dictionary/map data structure?

 ### Algorithms

 #### Fibonacci sequences.
-Write a method(or pseudo code), that generates the Fibonacci sequences.
+Write a method (or pseudo code), that generates the Fibonacci sequences.
 #### How do you find a max value in a list/array if you can’t use any built-in functions?
 #### What do we call an *in-place* sort?